samuelandersoncodes/check-weather/README.md

 <br><br>

 * Persons
-    * A big appreciation to Gareth Mcgirr who inspired, motivated and mentored me throughout the project especially for best practices.
+    * A big appreciation to Gareth Mcgirr who inspired and mentored me throughout the project especially for best practices.

     * I thank Olena Olkhovyk for inspiring me and giving me the color styling ideas.

+### Content

+All the content with the exception of those listed in the Media and credits sections of this document were originaly made by Samuel Anderson.

+### Media

+The weather icons were imported from https://openweathermap.org/ and the icon in front of the main heading is from font awesome.